jfischoff/jfischoff.github.io/data/blog/the-eventmanager-and-non-blocking-io.md

 GHC RTS utilizes non-blocking IO efficently while providing blocking IO semantics.

 In this way Haskell programmers get the best both worlds.
-They can write code in straight forward way as though the IO calls have blocking semantics while they get the performance of non-blocking IO using a pool of worker OS threads.
+They can write code in straightforward way as though the IO calls have blocking semantics while they get the performance of non-blocking IO using a pool of worker OS threads.

 ## A Quick Tour of the `EventManager`